Table of Contents

 Lion and Big Cat Conservation

 Is there a more majestic creature than the African lion?
-Their current situation is considered as vulnerable.
+Yet, their current situation is considered as vulnerable.
 In only two decades, around 43% of Africa’s lion population has decreased.
 And, this is an alarming fact that needs to be taken seriously, to prevent further species’ deterioration.
 Humans are the number 1 reason, why lions are being pushed out of their habitats due to expanding human populations and illegal hunting.

 The African Lion is extinct from around 80% of their historic range, and currently inhabits only 7 countries: Botswana, Kenya, Ethiopia, Zambia, Kenya and Zimbabwe.
 This is a dramatic statistic!
 However, as a volunteer, you can actively work with projects currently involved in the conservation and protection of this amazing predator, and learn more about the species.
 Still, a lot of work is needed, and help is always well-received.